-For purposes of this Offering Circular, we use the term "Commingled Pass-Through Certificates" to refer to Supers, Stripped Supers, SCs, CPCs, and SPCs that are backed, in whole or in part, by Fannie Mae-issued UMBS, Supers, Legacy TBA-eligible MBS, Legacy TBA-eligible Megas or REMIC securities backed entirely by UMBS.
+For purposes of this Offering Circular, we use the term "Commingled Pass-Through Certificates" to refer to Supers, Stripped Supers, SCs, CPCs, and SPCs that are backed, in whole or in part, by Fannie Mae-issued UMBS, Supers, Legacy TBA-eligible MBS or Legacy TBA-eligible Megas.

-Freddie Mac UMBS, UMBS Mirror Certificates, Supers and Supers Mirror Certificates are designed to qualify for "good delivery" under SIFMA guidelines in satisfaction of unspecified TBA trades covering corresponding comparable Fannie Mae UMBS, Supers, Legacy TBA-eligible MBS and Legacy TBA-eligible Megas, and vice versa.
+Freddie Mac UMBS, UMBS Mirror Certificates, Supers and Supers Mirror Certificates are designed to qualify for "good delivery" under guidelines announced by SIFMA on March 7, 2019, in satisfaction of unspecified TBA trades covering corresponding comparable Fannie Mae UMBS, Supers, Legacy TBA-eligible MBS and Legacy TBA-eligible Megas, and vice versa.